TOroguchi/MBGD/README.md

 Source code for MBGD, and example data.

 (Figure_data.tar.gz)
-The data in figures in the manuscript of MBGD
+The data in figures of the manuscript of MBGD